-Effigy Mounds Eagle Rock Trail is a 4.1 mile moderately trafficked loop trail located near Monona, IA that features beautiful wild flowers and is rated as moderate.
+Effigy Mounds Eagle Rock Trail is a 4.1 mile moderately trafficked loop trail located near Monona, Iowa that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Very nice out and back trail with incredible veiws of the mississippi river.
 The trails we just starting to get busy as we finished up at noon on Sunday.